All Episodes

 There's nothing to get in the way of.

-Flew back to the White House to give a speech, then right back to Camp David for more rest and relaxation.
+Was at Camp David during the Afghanistan withdrawal, flew back to the White House to give a speech, then ran back to Camp David for more rest and relaxation.

-Plan to go to Delaware the weekend of after the most recent Florida hurricane, and was only shamed into a visit to Florida.
+Planned to go to Delaware the weekend after the most recent Florida hurricane and was only shamed into a visit to Florida.

 I think it's why DeSantis said, I'm not wasting my time for his photo op.

-You know, goes to Camp David and and Delaware on Memorial Day weekend with the debt ceiling issue unresolved, but announced the deal, you know, Saturday night, refuses to negotiate with McCarthy over the debt ceiling for over a hundred days.
+You know, goes to Camp David and Delaware on Memorial Day weekend with the debt ceiling issue unresolved, but announced the deal Saturday night.

-So we're gonna get lectured by him about missing an action.
+So we're going to get lectured by him about missing an action.

 No, thank you.